Bachelor of Technology (Computing Studies)

 DurationFull-time 3 years

-This course is designed to give you a foundation in programming and information technology fundamentals, while also offering the chance to engage with topics outside the realm of information technology.
+This program gives you a solid foundation in programming and information technology fundamentals, while also offering the chance to engage with topics outside the realm of information technology.

-Core subjects include introduction to IT, programming, database systems, software engineering, web programming and professional computing practice.
+Core subjects include introduction to IT, programming, database systems, software engineering, web programming and professional computing practice while the rest is chosen to match your own interests and career direction.

 - accounting and law